widgetworks/api-docs/source/includes/_intro.md

 # Widget Works Widget API

-##Data In, Data Out (dido) API
+## Data In, Data Out (dido) API

 > All Widget Works Widgets provide an interaction API.

-Once a widget is placed on a page using the Widget Manager provided license and links, you can use our simple API to set and get calculatin specific data from the widget.
+Once a Widget is placed on a page using the Widget Manager provided license and links, you can use our simple API to set and get calculation-specific data from the Widget.
 The Widget itself runs in the iframe and you can't communicate to it directly due to cross domain limitations.
 Our helpful scout provides a secure, cross-frame communications API which you can use to query the Widget.

 The API is event based and asynchronous: